 - Must plan 6 weeks ahead of time.

+If you are lucky enough to live in NY, NJ, GA or FL, then you may be close to a participating Applebee's to host a FlapJack Fundraiser (if not, this is such a great approach that you might contact any local lunch/dinner restuarant with the idea of duplicating it).
 Applebee’s Flapjack Fundraiser is also extremely turn-key, but requires more effort through selling tickets and volunteering during the event.
 See http://www.flapjackfunds.com for the details (which includes $100 deposit, 100 minimum attendees, approximately 20 volunteers needed...).

 This fundraiser falls in the dedicated fundraiser party column (so it's not really an apples to apples comparison).
 Since Applebee’s is not normally open for breakfast, your group will be the sole patrons.
 This means you can have other fundraising opportunities, such as a raffle, t-shirt sales, etc. (check with your local restaurant manager).